 About the Team

 Heather leads SHVS and assists states in their efforts to transform health and health care by providing targeted technical assistance to state officials and agencies.
-She also lectures in public affairs at Princeton University’s Woodrow Wilson School of Public and International Affairs, where she teaches courses on health policy and administration, and is a faculty affiliate of the Center for Health & Wellbeing.
+She is a Professor of the Practice at Princeton University’s School of Public and International Affairs, where she teaches courses on health policy and administration, and is a faculty affiliate of the Center for Health & Wellbeing.
 She served as New Jersey’s Commissioner of Health and Senior Services from 2008-2010, overseeing a cabinet-level agency with a budget of $3.5 billion and staff of 1,700, responsible for public health services, regulation of health care institutions, senior services, and health care policy and research.
 She received her JD, cum laude, from the New York University School of Law, and her BA, cum laude, from Duke University.

-Sally supports the delivery of technical assistance to states and works with technical assistance providers to develop and disseminate technical assistance products.
-She has worked in both state and local government in New Jersey, New York and California.
-Sally comes to Princeton after serving in the New Jersey Office of Management and Budget with responsibility for the Department of Health and the Department of Children and Families.
+Sally is responsible for the management and oversight of SHVS programming and works with subject matter experts to develop and disseminate products to assist states in their efforts to transform their healthcare systems.
+Sally has worked in both state and local government in New Jersey, New York and California.
+She comes to Princeton after serving in the New Jersey Office of Management and Budget with responsibility for the Department of Health and the Department of Children and Families.
 Sally holds an MPP from the University of California, Berkeley, Goldman School of Public Policy, as well as a BA from Brown University.